qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_form_handling.rst

 How It Works
 ------------
 Technically, it's not really a challenge thanks to the new form API.
-You can add any items either having a value property defined by one of the :ref:`data specific form interfaces <pages/desktop/ui_form_handling#number_string_color_date_boolean>` or implementimg the :doc:`selection API <ui_selection>` of qooxdoo.
+You can add any items either having a value property defined by one of the :ref:`data specific form interfaces <pages/desktop/ui_form_handling#number_string_color_date_boolean>` or implementing the :doc:`selection API <ui_selection>` of qooxdoo.
 On every addition, the resetter grabs the current value and stores it.
 On a reset all stored values are set.

 .. _pages/desktop/ui_form_handling#sample_usage_2: